alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

     </p>
 </div>

 This is where things get a little tricky.
 What should happen if the user scrolls the `RV`?
 Without nested scrolling, the `RV` will intercept and consume the scroll immediately, resulting in the undesirable behavior we saw in **Figure 2**.
 What we *really* want is for the two views to scroll together as a single unit.
-The exact sequence of events is a bit more involved:
+For example, scrolling the `RV` up should cause the `NSV` to scroll up if the `RV` has reached the top of its content.
+Similarly, scrolling the `RV` down should cause the `NSV` to scroll down if the `NSV` has not yet reached the bottom of its content.<sup><a href="#footnote1" id="ref1">1</a></sup> In order to achieve this behavior, both views communicate with each other throughout the duration of each scroll event using the nested scrolling APIs:

-1. The user drags thseir finger on top of the `RV`.
+1. The user drags their finger on top of the `RV`.
 2. The `RV`'s `onTouchEvent(ACTION_MOVE)` method is called.
 3. The `RV` notifies the `NSV` that a scroll event is in progress by calling its own `dispatchNestedPreScroll()` method.
 4. The `NSV`'s `onNestedPreScroll()` method is called, giving the `NSV` an opportunity to react to the scroll event before the `RV` consumes it.